 The price of crude oil began to recover in 2018, as global supply and demand reached a balance.
 Crude oil prices continued to recover up until the fourth quarter when, after hitting a three-year high in October, prices fell sharply and remained there through year-end.
 As a result, by year-end 2018, many energy industry experts lowered their crude price expectations for 2019.
 While crude oil prices have made a modest recovery so far in 2019, they have not returned to the levels previously forecasted.
-Despite the fact that crude prices are somewhat below many experts' forecasts, we believe that the lower projected crude prices are difficult to predict because they are determined by global supply and demand, which, in turn, are dependent on many variables, such as trade relationships, geopolitical challenges, economic health and relative currency strength.
+Despite the fact that crude prices are somewhat below many experts' forecasts, we believe that the lower projected crude prices remain at or above levels that should support healthy crude production growth in the Permian Basin.
+However, crude oil prices are difficult to predict because they are determined by global supply and demand, which, in turn, are dependent on many variables, such as trade relationships, geopolitical challenges, economic health and relative currency strength.